mozilla/sphinx-js/README.rst

 2.2
   * Add ``autofunction`` support for ``@callback`` tags. (krassowski)
   * Add experimental ``autofunction`` support for ``@typedef`` tags. (krassowski)
-  * Add a nice error message for when jsdoc can't find any JS files.
+  * Add a nice error message for when JSDoc can't find any JS files.
   * Pin six more tightly so ``python_2_unicode_compatible`` is sure to be around.

 2.1
   * Allow multiple folders in ``js_source_path``.
-This is useful for gradually migrating large projects, one folder at a time, to jsdoc.
+This is useful for gradually migrating large projects, one folder at a time, to JSDoc.
 Introduce ``root_for_relative_js_paths`` to keep relative paths unambiguous in the face of multiple source paths.
   * Aggregate PathTaken errors, and report them all at once.
 This means you don't have to run JSDoc repeatedly while cleaning up large projects.
   * Fix a bytes-vs-strings issue that crashed on versions of Python 3 before 3.6. (jhkennedy)
   * Tolerate JS files that have filename extensions other than ".js".
-Before, when combined with custom jsdoc configuration that ingested such files, incorrect object pathnames were generated, which led to spurious "No JSDoc documentation was found for object ..." errors.
+Before, when combined with custom JSDoc configuration that ingested such files, incorrect object pathnames were generated, which led to spurious "No JSDoc documentation was found for object ..." errors.

 2.0.1
   * Fix spurious syntax errors while loading large JSDoc output by writing it to a temp file first. (jhkennedy)